Esther's Radiance Body Oil - The price has dropped from $30 to $22—Free Shipping on all items.

 The Wound of Control and the Silence It Creates

-Control is not leadership; it is fear disguised as strength.
-When one spouse dominates decisions, silences the other’s voice, or forces outcomes, the unity of one flesh begins to tear.
-Conversation becomes unsafe, decisions become battles, and the quieter spouse retreats into silence — not out of agreement, but out of exhaustion.
-This silence is not unity; it is suppression.
-Edenic Love lifts every matter to God, invites both voices to the table, and honors the truth that one flesh cannot war against itself.
+But control always produces silence.
+And silence is not unity — it is suppression.
+When silence enters a marriage, the quieter spouse retreats — not out of agreement, but out of exhaustion.
+Conversation becomes unsafe.
+Decisions become battles.
+Hearts become guarded.
+Edenic Love through Christ lifts every matter to God, invites both voices to the table, and honors the truth that one flesh cannot war against itself.

 How to Lift Decisions to God Together